 Costs of sights to see in Dublin

 Of course, we didn’t just freeload around Dublin.
 I like to get the occasional thing for free and don’t want to pay more than I have to.
 But some things just cost a few euros and I think there is nothing wrong with that.
 Here are our weekend in Dublin cost for sightseeing:

 - Book of Kells and Trinity Library: € 10 per person.
 I wanted to see the Library.
 I needed to see it.
 It was actually the main thing on my list so this was a no-brainer for me.
 Get your fast-track access to the Book of Kells here.

 - Guinness Storehouse: €18 per person.
-One of the main advertised attraction in Dublin must be the Guinness Storehouse.
+One of the main advertised attractions in Dublin must be the Guinness Storehouse.
 Great indoor activity and we had fun drafting our own pint and looking out at Dublin from the Sky Bar.
 Book your priority entrance ticket + free pint here.

 - Christ Church Cathedral: €6,00 per person.
 I did find the price to enter the churches a bit steep.
 You only spent half an hour in the church and look around a bit.
-But it was a lovely church and I’m glad I could contribute into maintaining it.
+But it was a lovely church and I’m glad I could contribute to maintaining it.